MaartenVdBulcke/DL-wine-quality/README.md

 |  test | 0.751 |0.759  |

 - there is no overfitting
-- grid searching improves the performance of the model, but the gain is negligible
+- grid searching does not improve the model

 #### ROC curve & precision-recall